fdarian/prisma-generator-drizzle/packages/generator/README.md

 # prisma-generator-drizzle

-**prisma-generator-drizzle** is a [Prisma](https://www.prisma.io/) custom generator that allows you to generate a [Drizzle](https://orm.drizzle.team/) schema.
+**prisma-generator-drizzle** is a [Prisma](https://www.prisma.io/) generator that lets you generate a [Drizzle](https://orm.drizzle.team/) schema.
 It is specifically designed for (existing) projects that are using Prisma and want to migrate to Drizzle, or for projects that want to use both Prisma and Drizzle together.

-In this version, the focus is on the query and mutation capabilities of the generated Drizzle schema.
+In this version, the focus is still on the query and mutation capabilities of the generated Drizzle schema.

 ## Features

 https://github.com/farreldarian/prisma-generator-drizzle/assets/62016900/35b57135-614e-4e07-920b-9e9a487eb6cb